 If you live in a very hot, dry environment, though, terra cotta may not be the best choice.
-Ceramics are also generally a good option.
+Ceramics are generally a good option for most climates.
 You’ll find a great selection of pots to purchase on Mountain Crest Gardens and Etsy.

 As you become more confident in growing succulents try growing them in something without drainage, like a glass bowl.
-There are endless options of containers in which to plant your succulents, but start with something basic to practice caring for succulents in your area before branching out to more unique containers.
+There are endless options of containers in which to plant your succulents, but start with something basic until you get the hang of growing succulents and then branch out to more unique containers.